 Ride quality and refinement are good in this environment, as they were in the now-defunct petrol Citigo.
 The car handles potholes, speed bumps and broken road surfaces well, transmitting few harsh crashes or jolts inside.
 It's also quiet on the move, especially with the near-silent electric motor in place of the petrol Citigo's three-cylinder engine.

 There's no change in interior space compared to the petrol Citigo, so it's pleasingly roomy for occupants when you consider the car's compact external dimensions.
 The boot is a useful size at 250 litres, but some way off the 338 litres you get in the ZOE.
 There's at least a dedicated area to store the charging cable.

 Climate control, a leather steering wheel and DAB digital radio are standard across the range, with the SE L adding 16-inch alloy wheels, ambient lighting, body-coloured mirrors and heated seats.
 Whatever trim level you go for, infotainment is a notable omission: instead, you get a bracket for mounting your smartphone on the dashboard, with the expectation that you'll use your own apps for navigation and music playing.

 Combine that with interior fit and finish that's average rather than inspiring and you end up with a car that feels a little lacklustre next to the much more modern and high-tech ZOE.
-But the French car costs from £25,000, so if all you're looking for is a no-frills, zero-emissions, A-to-B runabout, the Skoda Citigoᵉ – especially in its cheapest form – is well worth a look.
+But the French car costs considerably more, so if all you're looking for is a no-frills, zero-emissions, A-to-B runabout, the Skoda Citigoᵉ – especially in its cheapest form – is well worth a look.
 Hence why you'll find it featured on our best small electric cars and best electric cars 2020 lists.

 For more on the Skoda Citigoᵉ, read on for the rest of our in-depth review.